andigi89/MoehrLux/README.md

 # FAQ

-1. What's the goal of Moehrlux?
+1. What's the goal of MoehrLux?

-The goal of Moehrlux is provide a stable experience based on the repos of Arch and ArcoLinux.
-Besides I am going to focus to provide Linux-Zen-Kernel and Btrfs as a rock-solid solution.
+The goal of MoehrLux is provide a stable experience based on the repos of Arch and ArcoLinux.
+Besides I am going to focus to provide Linux-Zen-Kernel and (Btrfs) as a rock-solid solution.

-The most important aspect starting Moehrlux was that good friends of mine complained that Arch itself doesn't provide a ready-to-go ISO aka big isos for poor countries with laggy internet.
+The most important aspect starting MoehrLux was that good friends of mine complained that Arch itself doesn't provide a ready-to-go ISO aka big isos for poor countries with laggy internet.
 In a globalized world we have to re-focus our ressources and our goals to give everybody a chance to be part of the big Linux community!

-2. How's the release cycle of Moehrlux isos?
+2. How's the release cycle of MoehrLux isos?

 It is planned to publish every 3 month an updated iso.